mainmatter/playbook/src/project-procedure/digital-products/README.md

 For each user story, identify:

-- the navigational structure: screens or pages, dialogues, menus etc.
+- The navigational structure: screens or pages, dialogues, menus etc.
-- interactive elements: buttons, inputs etc. that the user needs to trigger actions in the flow or needs to acquire information that is relevant to them
+- Interactive elements: buttons, inputs etc. that the user needs to trigger actions in the flow or needs to acquire information that is relevant to them
-- flows: transitions between sections of the navigational structure that are triggered by interactive elements
+- Flows: transitions between sections of the navigational structure that are triggered by interactive elements

 User Stories are visualized using coarse diagrams (e.g. hand-drawn marker